autocrypt/autocrypt/doc/mua-keydiscovery.rst

 Upon sending this mail, Alice's MUA will add a header which contains her encryption key::

-    INBOME-Encryption: keydata=<alice_encoded_encryption_key>
+    INBOME-Encryption: to=alice@a.example; type=OpenPGP; prefer-encrypted=yes; key=...

-Bob's MUA will scan the incoming mail, find Alice's key and store it associated to the ``alice@a.example`` address.
+Bob's MUA will scan the incoming mail, find Alice's key and store it associated to the ``alice@a.example`` address taken from the ``to``-attribute.
 When Bob now composes a mail to Alice his MUA will find the key and signal to Bob that the mail will be encrypted and after finalization of the mail encrypt it.
 Moreover, Bob's MUA will add its own Encryption Info::

-    INBOME-Encryption: keydata=<bob_encoded_encryption_key>
+    INBOME-Encryption: to=bob@b.example; type=OpenPGP; prefer-encrypted=yes; key=...

 When Alice's MUA now scans the incoming mail from Bob it will store Bob's key and the fact that Bob sent an encrypted mail.
 Subsequently both Alice and Bob will have their MUAs encrypt mails to each other.

+If ``prefer-encrypted`` is sent as 'yes' the MUA MUST default to encrypting the next email.
+If it is set as 'no' the MUA MUST default to plaintext.
+If ``prefer-encrypted`` is not sent the MUA should stick to what it was doing before.
+If the attribute has never been sent it's up to the MUA to decide.
+The save way to go about it is to default to plaintext to make sure the recipient can read the email.

+We encourage MUA developers to propose heuristics for handling the undirected case.
+We will document the best approaches to develop a shared understanding.

 group mail communication (1:N)
 ------------------------------------------